ginsys/ansible-role-mysql/README.md

 MySQL Server
 ============

-This is a fork of https://github.com/bennojoy/mysql which at in late September 2015 seemed unmaintained for over a year.
+This is a fork of https://github.com/bennojoy/mysql which in late September 2015 seemed unmaintained for over a year.
+Open PR's were merged in.

 This roles helps to install MySQL Server across RHEL and Ubuntu variants.
 Apart from installing the MySQL Server, it applies basic hardening, like